matipojo/elementor-deprecated-code-detector/README.md

 ## Usage

+The tool includes two composer commands:
+- `scan:source` A script that scans the source code of Elementor and Elementor Pro and generates a list of deprecated code.
+- `scan:plugins` A script that scans 3rd party plugins and detects if they use deprecated code.

 ### Scan new deprecated code

 Update the version of `elementor` in `composer.json` file to version you want to scan.